In today’s digital world, protecting personal data can feel overwhelming. Our mission is to simplify online privacy for everyone—beginners to experts.

 Why You Should Ditch SMS

 SMS, short for Short Message Service, was invented in 1984 and has seen little evolution since then.
-Here are some key reasons to move away from SMS:
+Here are some key reasons to move away:

 Lack of Encryption: SMS messages are not encrypted, meaning they can be intercepted and read by anyone, including telecom companies.